 The remainder of the manual contains a series of laboratory tasks (experiments).
 Each experiment has a pre-lab component and an in-lab component.
 In the pre-lab component, you develop solution(s) to the laboratory task(s) and verify your design(s) by building and testing Verilog model(s).
-All files relating to laboratory work can be found in ~pwalsh/csci355 on otter.
-For Labx, the design file and the design testbench can be found in ~pwalsh/csci355/Labx.
-Models for SN74??
-TTL ICs can be found in directories of the same name.
+All files relating to laboratory work can be found in otter: "pwalsh/csci355.
+For Labx, the design file and the design testbench can be found in otter: "pwalsh/csci355/Labs/Labx.
+Models for sn74??
+TTL ICs can be found in otter: "pwalsh/csci355/Labs.